-If the vehicle's system is not signed into a customized profile, the current location icon uses a generic symbol.
+If the vehicle's sustem is not signed into a customized profile, the current location icon uses a generic symbol.
 Once signed into a customized profile, the current location symbol will show a customized icon.
-See Navigation Symbols \$ 143.
+See

 Map and Navigation Settings